-Our net sales results for the four months ended June 30, 2017 increased 31.1%, versus the same period last year.
-Part of the increase was the result of backorders of \$0.4 million at February 28, 2017 which were filled during the four months ended June 30, 2017.
-Excluding these backorders, net sales grew 21.6% driven by organic growth both domestically and internationally, which included two large pump orders accelerated into this period and a large return of product related to a market withdrawal last year.
-Our selling, general and administrative costs were 4.7% lower for the four months ended June 30, 2017 compared with the same period last year.
-We saw a significant reduction in legal fees related to our litigation and FDA regulatory efforts.
+Our net sales for the seven months ended September 30, 2017 increased 26.0%, versus the same period last year.
+Part of the increase was the result of backorders of \$0.4 million at February 28, 2017 which were filled during the three month period ended June 30, 2017.
+Excluding these backorders, net sales grew 18.0% driven by growth both domestically and internationally, which included a larger pump order from a national customer in the period and a large return of product related to a market withdrawal last year.
+Our selling, general and administrative costs were 7.2% lower for the seven months ended September 30, 2017 compared with the same period last year.
+We saw a significant reduction in legal fees related to our litigation and regulatory efforts.
 However, we cannot predict whether this trend will continue, nor can we predict the outcome of the litigation or regulatory process.
-We also had reductions in sales and marketing driven by reduced recruiting and consulting fees that were incurred last year related to our website redesign, public relations, sales training and lead generation efforts and the timing of spend for current year marketing initiatives.
-Offsetting these savings were increased salary and related benefit costs in our regulatory department due to headcount to support our regulatory compliance requirements.
+We also had reductions in sales and marketing spend driven by reduced consulting fees that were incurred last year related to our website redesign, public relations, sales training and lead generation efforts and the timing of spend for current year marketing initiatives.
+Offsetting these savings were increased salary and related benefit costs in our regulatory department due to headcount to support our regulatory compliance requirements and the addition of our Chief Operating Officer.